 Familiarize yourself with your camera.
 Take a 2-D color and design class.
-Look at the work of professional photographers in all fields.
-Subscribe to Photo District News.
+Look at the work of professional photographers and videographers, in all fields.
 Use on-line image resources to collect and look at imagery; Pintrest, Tumblr, or Flickr, are great places to start to get a sense of your tastes and styles.
 Start your own blog, get comfortable with sharing your work and sharing it publicly.
 Start reading professional photography blogs.
 Find a good time management system/tool.

-During the academic year the SCCA fifth floor studios and labs are generally open Monday-Thursday 8am-10pm, Friday 8am-6pm and Saturday 8am-6pm.
-SCC campus is not open on Sundays.
+During the academic year the Seattle Central Creative Academy fifth floor studios and labs are generally open Monday-Thursday 8am-10pm, Friday 8am-6pm and Saturday 8am-6pm.
+The Seattle Central College campus is not open on Sundays.

 It is not necessary to enter the program with above a beginner’s knowledge of photography.
-However coming into the program with an understanding of the basics will help boost you into the intermediate information, and quickly get you into advanced techniques.
-Once you are accepted into the program, and before classes begin it is recommended that you start using your camera as much as possible and learn basic exposure.
+However coming into the program with an understanding of the basics will help.
+Once you are accepted into the program, and before classes begin it is recommended that you start using your camera as much as possible and learn basic exposure and lighting.

 Mon - Fri 9:00am – 2:00pm

 A basic understanding of what each program does is helpful.
 Join Lynda.com for tutorials, or, visit www.tv.adobe.come, also many more tutorials can be found for free by searching the internet.